CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

 banner_description: "New framework lays out first global standard for mental health in the workplace "
 banner_right_image: img/global-taw-guide-mock-up.jpg
-date: 2020-11-03T01:18:10.523Z
+date: 2020-11-02T01:18:10.523Z
-description: The City Mental Health Alliance (CMHA) has launched the Global Thriving at Work Framework, the first resource of its kind to set standards for global workplace mental health and will guide multi-national businesses to build workplaces that support the positive mental health of their people.
+description: The City Mental Health Alliance (CMHA) today launched the Global Thriving at Work Framework, the first resource of its kind to set standards for global workplace mental health, and will guide multi-national businesses to build workplaces that support the positive mental health of their people.
 category: Guides & Toolkits
 focus: Assessing organisational approach
 role: CEO or leadership role